CremitHQ/tessera/SECURITY.md

 When a release series is no longer supported, it's your own responsibility to deal with bugs and security issues.
 If you are not comfortable maintaining your own versions, you should upgrade to a supported version.

 ## Reporting a bug

-Oracle values the independent security research community and believes that responsible disclosure of security vulnerabilities helps us ensure the security and privacy of all our users.

 Please do NOT raise a GitHub Issue to report a security vulnerability.
 If you believe you have found a security vulnerability, please submit a report to security@cremit.io preferably with a proof of concept.
 Please review some additional information on how to report security vulnerabilities to Cremit.

 We ask that you do not use other channels or contact the project maintainers directly.

 Non-vulnerability related security issues including ideas for new or improved security features are welcome on GitHub Issues.